 Now it is time to move the bird to the cutting board or a platter.
 Pick a platter with a lip that contain the copious juices.
 A lot of books say you should put a foil tent on the bird and rest it.
 Don't do it.
 This just makes the skin soggy.
 It does nothing to improve juiciness.
 Serve your meat hot and crispy.
 It will get more than enough resting as you move it from the cooker and while you carve.

 If you are going over the river and through the woods with your bird, or if your bird finishes early, read about how to keep it hot with a faux Cambro.

-10) Carefully remove the gravy pan from the cooker.
-Pour the gravy through a strainer into a large pot or saucepan.
-Let it sit for about 10 minutes and with a large spoon or basting bulb, remove most of the fat.
+8) Carefully remove the gravy pan from the cooker.
+Pour it through a strainer into a large pot or saucepan.
+I use the OXO Fat Separator shown here.
+On the fat separator, when you remove the red plug, clear stock rises up the spout and when you pour, the fat gets left behind.
+If you don't have a fat separator, use a large spoon or basting bulb to remove most of the fat.
 You'll never get it all, so don't obsess.
-Besides, fat brings flavor.
+Discard the solids.
+They have given you their all.
+Let it sit for about 10 minutes.
 Now taste the juice under the fat.
 It should be rich and flavorful.
 If you find it too weak bring it to a boil and cook it down a bit.
 Taste again and add salt only at the last minute.
 If you add salt and then reduce it, it will be too salty.

 As proof of its goodness, when you chill the leftovers it will solidify into a jelly.
 That's what happens to melted collagens, they turn to gelatin, and collagens bring flavor and texture to the table.
 See my article on meat science for more on the subject.